LLNL/lbann/docs/layers/transform_layers.rst

 Uniform
 ----------------------------------------

-The Uniform layer is a random tensor with a uniform distribution.
+The :python:`Uniform` layer is a random tensor with a uniform distribution.

 Arguments: